-BIOL 150 - Honors Biology
+BIOL 150 - Honors Biology 4 hours (offered fall, spring)

 General theme is similarities in living systems as viewed at various levels-the genetic code, energy production, homeostasis, and adaptations for survival.
 The scientific method as a mode of inquiry will be presented and used in laboratory investigations.
 Additional topics will be covered beyond what is addressed in BIOL 100 and selected topics may be covered in more detail than in BIOL 100.
-(This course may not be used as Biology elective by a Biology major.)
+(This course may not be used as a Biology elective by a Biology major.)
 NOTE: General Honors Course.